gabrielledoran/distributed-llm-platform/README.md

 # distributed-llm-platform
-An exploration of distributed fine-tuning constraints and serving tradeoffs for mid-sized LLMs (7–8B), with a minimal but scalable serving layer.
+An exploration of distributed fine-tuning constraints and serving tradeoffs for mid-sized LLMs (7–8B), with a scalable serving layer.